IBM/aihwkit/examples/README.md

 characteristics of real hardware devices that have been fabricated at IBM.
 Device non-ideal characteristics, noise, and variability are accurately simulated in all presets.

+## Example 12: [`12_simple_layer_with_mixed_precision.py`]

+This example uses a single fully connected analog layer to predict the output tensor `y` based on the input tensor `x` (using the same values and network structure as the example `01.`).
+However, this example uses a custom RPU config for using a digital rank update and transfer to analog device (as in mixed precision), set to a mixed precision compound which in turn uses a `ConstantStep` analog device.

 [Resistive Processing Units]: https://aihwkit.readthedocs.io/en/latest/using_simulator.html#resistive-processing-units
 [Inference and PCM statistical model]: https://aihwkit.readthedocs.io/en/latest/pcm_inference.html